pofl/hop-on-hop-off-git/guide.md

 ## A Git repository is a directed acyclic graph (DAG) of commits

 - The commit DAG is frequently reported to be "the most important thing to realize about git".
 You should strive to _understand every git command in terms of how it manipulates the commit graph!_ The VGR is an excellent resource to understand this.
-- Have a look at the DAG of your repository with `'git log --all --decorate --oneline --graph` (log adog / _"look, a dog!"_)
+- Have a look at the DAG of your repository with `git log --all --decorate --oneline --graph` (log adog / _"look, a dog!"_)
 - What you need to internalize is that __commits are nodes in a DAG__.
 All commits have one parent commit, merge commits have two parents.
 - Another concept you need to understand are references. __Branches, tags and HEAD are all references__.
 Which basically means they are an alias of a particular commit.
 - Examples: "`merge`creates a commit with two parent commits", "`cherry-pick` takes a list of commit hashes and applies them as patches onto HEAD" and "`reset` takes a reference to or the hash of a commit and makes the current branch point to it".